 Can drive to the beach but need to cross the sand to reach the water

 You can camp at the self-described "primitive camping area" at Town Beach by ringing the caretaker.
-If you are planning to stay overnight in the area and don't want to camp, you can try
+If you are planning to stay overnight in the area and don't want to camp,

 Berrigan Shire Council

 The giant Murray Cod on Deniliquin Rd in town